Plan Your Trip

 Check for trip availability/make a reservation.

-We highly recommend making a reservation at least three weeks in advance.
-Our weekend and holiday dates are often full very early in the season.
+We highy recommend making a reservation at least three weeks in advance.
+Our weekend and holiday dates are often sold out early in the season.
+Be sure to make your lodging reservations well in advance as well!
+Click here for lodging options.

 We require a deposit of half of the trip total to hold your reservation.
-Deposits can be made via credit card, personal check, or with PayPal.
+Deposits can be made via a credit card or personal check.

 Fill out and return all necessary paperwork.

-We request that each person in your party complete a questionnaire about himself or herself so we can make any necessary accommodations.
-We also require liability waivers for all of our trips.
-You may bring the waiver to your tour with you (or you can fill it out when you come, we have extras) but please mail or email your questionnaire prior to your trip.
+When you make a reservation, we will email a welcome packet with trip confirmation and all necessay paperwork.
+We request that each person in your party completes a questionaire about himself/herself so we can make any necessary accomodations.
+We also require libality waiviers for all of our trips.
+You may bring the waiver tour tour with you ) or you can fill it out when you come but please mail or email your questionnaire priort to your trip.

 Pack for your adventure!